geo-token/whitepaper/whitepaper.md

 [![alt text](https://raw.githubusercontent.com/geo-token/whitepaper/main/resources/ecosystem.svg)](https://github.com/geo-token/whitepaper/blob/main/resources/ecosystem.svg)

 It is no coincidence that the mobile phone is located at the center of this scheme.
 Suppose you are an ordinary user (those little people in the upper left corner of the scheme).
 In that case, you only need to use your phone to participate in improving the quality and meaning of commercial communications and possibly completely change the future of this industry.
 And, of course, make a little money.
-We'd like to offer you the opportunity to install the app on your smartphone right now and start collecting coins in locations where you visit and where there is an opportunity to take a short break from your affairs and relax.
+We want to offer you the opportunity to install the app on your smartphone right now and start collecting coins in locations where you visit and where there is an opportunity to take a short break from your affairs and relax.
 Launch the app and start collecting **geo-attention tokens.** And now you are already in our ecosystem, and together with us, you are changing the world of commercial communications for the better.

 Why do you need these tokens?
-The more your balance, the greater your opportunities; accordingly, you start mining more and more effectively. **Your income grows, and the simplest thing you can do is scatter some of the tokens where you want.** Do not just scatter, but attach any information you want to them. **So, please make sure to declare yourself and your capabilities.
+The more your balance, the greater your opportunities; accordingly, you start mining more and more effectively. **Your income grows, and the simplest thing you can do is scatter some of the tokens where you want.** Do not just scatter; attach any information you want to them. **So, please make sure to declare yourself and your capabilities.
 You can attach any digital information to each coin and indicate the location.**

 **It could be:**